Islamism: Western support of Islamism during and after the Cold War

 Egyptian President Anwar Sadat – whose policies included opening Egypt to Western investment (infitah); transferring Egypt's allegiance from the Soviet Union to the United States; and making peace with Israel—released Islamists from prison and welcomed home exiles in tacit exchange for political support in his struggle against leftists.
 His "encouraging of the emergence of the Islamist movement" was said to have been "imitated by many other Muslim leaders in the years that followed."
 This "gentlemen's agreement" between Sadat and Islamists broke down in 1975 but not before Islamists came to completely dominate university student unions.
 Sadat was later assassinated and a formidable insurgency was formed in Egypt in the 1990s.
 The French government has also been reported to have promoted Islamist preachers "in the hope of channeling Muslim energies into zones of piety and charity."

+Western support for Islamist groups during the War on terror often arose from geopolitical expediency, where supporting specific, seemingly aligned Islamist militants against common enemies (such as in Iraq, Libya and Syria) sometimes resulted in unintended, long-term strengthening of extremist threats.
+This strategy was sometimes driven by alliances with Gulf Arab nations supporting Wahhabi ideologies.
+Operation Timber Sycamore was a classified CIA-led program to arm and train Syrian rebels aiming to unseat President Bashar al-Assad.
+While aiming to support "moderate" opposition, the program suffered from poor oversight, resulting in weapons and training flowing to extremist groups, including Al-Qaeda affiliates and ISIL.

 History

 Olivier Roy dates the beginning of the Islamism movement "more or less in 1940", and its development proceeding "over half a century".